Zianon Pazniak: Early 2000s

-The KChP–BNF soon after disassociated itself from the rest of the opposition parties, accusing them of being puppets for Russia to incorporate Belarus into Russia under the disguise of advocating for democracy.
-In 2000 he began a trend of the party by boycotting the 2000 Belarusian parliamentary election.
+The KChP–BNF soon isolated itself from other opposition parties, accusing them of being Russian proxies advocating for democracy as a means to incorporate Belarus into Russia.
+In 2000, he initiated the party's long-term strategy by boycotting the 2000 Belarusian parliamentary election.
 He continued to post articles, however, including appearances in Narodnaya Volya in September which portrayed Soviet Belarus as a time of violence, Russification, and the destruction of cultures.

-However, he did attempt to participate during the 2001 Belarusian presidential election.
-The CEC said that Pazniak had collected 103,879 signatures but only 73,917 were accepted.
+The CEC initially recorded 103,879 collected signatures, but only 73,917 were accepted.
+His registration was denied because the required threshold of 100,000 valid signatures was not met.
 His registration was eventually denied because they found that he did not submit the necessary signatures for the threshold of 100,000: although he had collected over 100,000 signatures, it that amount was never submitted.
 Subsequently, after the head of the OSCE Monitoring Group in Minsk that monitored the election, Hans-Georg Wieck, was publicly accused of interfering in Lukashenko's campaign by the government, Pazniak commented on the incident too.
-Pazniak responded by disagreeing with Wieck, but on the other end, saying Wieck helped legitimize Lukashenko by trying to get the government to cooperate with the OSCE and working on behalf of German interests, even if it meant the continued rule of Lukashenko.
+Pazniak criticized Wieck for attempting to secure government cooperation with the OSCE and for allegedly prioritizing German interests, arguing that this effectively helped legitimize Lukashenko's continued rule.
 He instead proposed that the OSCE name another head of the mission.

 In 2004, he reflected his long-standing criticisms of opposition figures legitimizing Lukashenko.
 He stated that they should not have participated in every election.
 Regarding the referendum held that year, which allowed Lukashenko to run for a third term as president, despite him being constitutionally limited to two terms, he stated under no circumstances should the opposition have participated in that or the parliamentary elections.
-He stated that by telling the people to vote no to the referendum instead of nonparticipation, it created an eternal president and that they bore responsibility for the so-called dictatorship.
-He also spoke up about the Orange Revolution happening in Ukraine in the aftermath of the 2004 election there.
+He argued that advising people to vote "no" instead of boycotting the referendum resulted in an "eternal president" and that the opposition therefore bore responsibility for the so-called dictatorship.
+Pazniak also commented on Ukraine’s Orange Revolution, which followed the 2004 Ukrainian presidential election there.
 During an interview at the time, he stated that Belarusians must pay attention to Ukraine because it was a natural ally.
 However, he stated that attempts for Ukraine to push for membership into the European Union were not needed.
 He states Europe was in a crisis on the verge of collapse because of a spiritual decline of Christianity and criticized Europe's acceptance of gay people, abortions, and euthanasia.